Kristóf Nyíri

+He is well known for his work on mental imagery, his interpretations of Wittgenstein’s later work, and the application of his philosophy to mobile communication.

 Biography

 Kristóf Nyíri was born and raised in a Budapest suburb and now lives in the village of Dunabogdány in the Danube Bend, with his wife Ilona Tibay (married since 1973) and many pet dogs and cats.
 He received his MA in philosophy and mathematics from Eötvös Loránd University, Budapest, and his PhD in Philosophy and DSc in Philosophy from the Hungarian Academy of Sciences in 1978 and 1985 respectively.

 Career

 Prior to his current position as Professor of Philosophy, in the Department of Technical Education, at Budapest University of Technology and Economics, Nyíri held the following positions: From 1995–2005 he was Director of the Institute for Philosophical Research of the Hungarian Academy of Sciences, and later, from 2005 to 2007 became a research professor there.
-From 1971- 2004 Nyíri held roles at Eötvös Loránd University, as Assistant Professor (1971–78), Associate Professor (1978–86), and as full Professor of Philosophy (1986–2004).
+From 1971- 2004 Nyíri held roles at Eötvös Loránd University, as assistant professor (1971–78), associate professor (1978–86), and as full professor of philosophy (1986–2004).

 Distinctions

 In 2009, Nyíri was awarded the Széchenyi Prize, a prize given in Hungary by the state, in recognition of those who have made an outstanding contribution to academic life in Hungary, and received an honorary degree from the University of Pécs, Hungary.

 He was elected as member of the Institut International de Philosophie in 2006, that same year (2006/07) he was elected as Leibniz Professor at the University of Leipzig.
-In 1994 Nyíri was a visiting Fellow at the IFK-International Research Center for Cultural Studies, Vienna and in 1993 he was a European visiting Research Fellow of the Royal Society of Edinburgh at the University of St. Andrews, Centre for Philosophy and Public Affairs.
+In 1994 Nyíri was a visiting fellow at the IFK-International Research Center for Cultural Studies, Vienna and in 1993 he was a European visiting research fellow of the Royal Society of Edinburgh at the University of St. Andrews, Centre for Philosophy and Public Affairs.

-Nyíri also has held and holds various board memberships: From 1995 to present he is the Honorary President of the Hungarian Wittgenstein Society, Budapest, Hungary.
-From 1993 to 1998 he was President of the Hungarian Philosophical Association, Budapest, Hungary, and since 1987 he has been an Advisory Board Member at Forschungsstelle für österreichische Philosophie in Graz, Austria.
+Nyíri also has held and holds various board memberships: From 1995 to present he is the honorary president of the Hungarian Wittgenstein Society, Budapest, Hungary.
+From 1993 to 1998 he was president of the Hungarian Philosophical Association, Budapest, Hungary, and since 1987 he has been an advisory board member at Forschungsstelle für österreichische Philosophie in Graz, Austria.